 - Chemical Reviews

 Will CRediT be mandatory to enter upon submission to these journals?

-Who will be responsible for providing CRediT information?
+Who is responsible for providing CRediT information?

-What if I utilize ACS Manuscript Transfer, will CRediT information transfer?
+If I utilize ACS Manuscript Transfer, will CRediT information transfer?

 How many contributor roles are there?